michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * Compression: Built-in support to compress historical chunks.
 * Retention policies: You can automatically drop data older than a defined threshold.

-The table, the LTSS inserts data into is the hypertable.
+The LTSS inserts data into is the hypertable.
 Also, Continuous Aggregates (described below) store data into hyper tables, inheriting all their features.
+We will be back to this subject in this article later.

 ## Using Continuous Aggregates